TEL:+1 212.351.2315

 Mary Beth Maloney is a partner in the New York office of Gibson, Dunn & Crutcher, and a member of the Firm’s Litigation, Securities Litigation, and Business Restructuring and Reorganization Practice Groups.

-Ms. Maloney also served or is serving as litigation counsel in numerous actions in the Bankruptcy Courts of Delaware and the Southern District of New York including, among others, on behalf of (1) Tilton and her affiliated Patriarch entities in the chapter 11 cases of the Zohar Funds, three Cayman-island based CLO hedge funds; (2) the ad hoc group of lenders representing approximately $1.5 billion of senior debt issued by Garrett Motion; (3) the secured lenders holding over $800 million in term loans issued by Tailored Brands, Inc., the parent company of The Mens’ Wearhouse and JoS.
-A. Bank Clothiers in its successful chapter 11 restructuring; and (4) venture fund, 8VC, in connection with post-petition financing provided to uBiome in chapter 11.
+Distressed Company Litigation: Ms. Maloney also served or is serving as litigation counsel in numerous actions in the Bankruptcy Courts of Delaware and the Southern District of New York including, among others, on behalf of (1) Tilton and her affiliated Patriarch entities in the chapter 11 cases of the Zohar Funds, three Cayman-island based CLO hedge funds; (2) the ad hoc group of lenders representing approximately $6 billion of first lien debt issued by Endo Pharmaceuticals; (3) the ad hoc group of lenders representing approximately $1.5 billion of senior debt issued by Garrett Motion; and (4) venture fund, 8VC, in connection with post-petition financing provided to uBiome in chapter 11.

 Boards and Other Professional Affiliations

-Ms. Maloney was recently appointed by the Chief Judge of the State of New York, Janet DiFiore, to the Permanent Commission on Access to Justice, supporting equal access to New York courts; is a member of the Board of Directors of the New York Urban Debate League; an Advisory Board Member for Women in Funds, an organization of female attorneys and compliance professionals; Fund Chair for her Barnard College class; and an active supporter of Robin Hood.
+Ms. Maloney was recently appointed by the former Chief Judge of the State of New York, Janet DiFiore, to the Permanent Commission on Access to Justice, supporting equal access to New York courts; is a member of the Board of Directors of the New York Urban Debate League; an Advisory Board Member for Women in Funds, an organization of female attorneys and compliance professionals; Fund Chair for her Barnard College class; and an active supporter of Robin Hood.

 Prior Professional Experience